bwu-dart/bwu_polymer_routing/README.md

           'article': routeCfg(
               path: '/article/:articleId',
               view: 'article-element',
-              // All parameters from this route and all parent routes are
+              // All parameters from this and all parent routes are
               // assigned to the view.
 If the view doesn't have an attribute
-              // with this name the assignment fails with an exception.
+              // that matches the route parameter name the assignment fails with
+              // an exception.
               // With bindParameters the set of parameters assigned to the view
               // can be limited.
               // The default is all paremeters.
-              // This example lists all parameters and is therefor redundant.
+              // This example lists all parameters and is therefor redundant but
+              // shows how it can be used.
               bindParameters: ['articleId', 'userId'],
               dontLeaveOnParamChanges: true,
               mount: {
             // These sub-routes don't create their own view but update the
             // status of the view of the parent route instead.
             // In fact this isn't done automatically but needs some additional
-            // code in the view itself.
+            // code in the view itself (explained below).
             // The implementation of the (parent) view would be easier when
             // these parts had been implemented as parameters instead of
             // sub-routes.